Jchavezsaab/hard-label-dnn-extraction/sign_recovery/README.md

 # Precomputed dual points

-The attack performs a statistical test using a list of dual points for each neuron, which are assumed to have already been precomputed using the code in the `signature_recovery` directory.
-The dual points should be saved to separate files named `layerX_neuronY.npy` in `data/dual_points_{model_name}`.
+Both the whitebox and blackbox attacks perform a statistical test using a list of dual points for each neuron, which are assumed to have already been precomputed using the code in the `signature_recovery` directory.
+The dual points should be saved to separate files in `data/dual_points_{model_name}/layer{layerId}_neuron{nueronId}.npy`.
-Each file should contain a numpy array of shape `N x M`, where `N` is a large number of samples (preferably above 10,000) and `M` is the network's input size.
+Each file should contain a numpy array of shape `N x M x 3`, where `N` is a large number of samples (preferably above 10,000) and `M` is the network's input size.
+Each entry should be a triplet of points: one just before the relu boundary, one as close as posible to the boundary, and one just past the boundary, respectively, hence the `3`.

-For the sample neural network, these can be downloaded from: https://drive.google.com/file/d/1mFfKlLgE0ZnGPAYN8tPRtb2iYpP5QgfY/view?usp=sharing The zip file must be extracted to `data/dual_points_cifar10_3x256_64_10_float64/`.
+For the whitebox sample neural network, these can be downloaded from: https://drive.google.com/file/d/1mFfKlLgE0ZnGPAYN8tPRtb2iYpP5QgfY/view?usp=sharing The zip file must be extracted to `data/dual_points_cifar10_3x256_64_10_float64/`.